How It Works

 Responding to Proposals

-• Check your email for proposal notifications
+• Check your email and Telegram for proposal notifications

 • Respond within 72 hours to avoid automatic withdrawal